gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md

 |00000000| 1 |0| 1 |0| 1 |0| 1 |0|0000|11|00| 1 |0|00000|1|0|1|
 |________|___|_|___|_|___|_|___|_|____|__|__|___|_|_____|_|_|_|
 ```
 When a frame is received a low performance microcontroller with an inaccurate clock can correctly synchronize with transmitter during the frame initializer and consequently each byte is received.
-On receiver's side a frame reception starts if 3 synchronization pads are detected and if their duration is equal or higher than:
+On receiver's side a frame reception starts if 3 synchronization pads are detected.

-`frame initializer duration - (padding bit duration - padding bit minimum acceptable duration)`

-To ensure 100% reliability the padding bit must be longer than data bits.
 Frame initialization is 100% reliable, false positives can only occur because of externally induced interference.
-The padding bit duration must not be an exact multiple of the duration of one data bit, for this reason a `padding bit / data bit` ratio or pad-data ratio of 1, 2, 3 or 4 must be avoided because one or multiple consecutive data bits may be erroneously interpreted as a padding bit.
+The padding bit duration of all modes was selected not be an exact multiple of the duration of one data bit because in this particular case one or multiple consecutive data bits may be erroneously interpreted as a padding bit.

 ### Synchronous response
 A frame transmission can be optionally followed by a synchronous response sent by its recipient.
 Between frame transmission and a synchronous response there is a variable time which duration is influenced by latency.